Crystal duality and Littlewood-Richardson rule of extremal weight crystals

 where $x=e,f$ and $X=E,F$. \end{lem}

-For $A\in\bM_{I,J}$, we say that {\it $A$ is $J$-admissible} (resp. {\it $I$-admissible}) if $A$ is $k$-admissible (resp. $l$-admissible) for all $k\in J$ with $k+1\in J$ (resp. $l\in I$ with $l+1\in I$).
-Note that if $J$ (resp. $I$) is a finite set, then $A$ is always $I$-admissible (resp. $J$-admissible).
-If $A$ is $I$-admissible, then we obtain a connected $I$-colored oriented graph obtained by applying $\tE_k$, $\tF_k$'s to $A$, which we denote by $C_I(A)$.
+For $A\in\bM_{I,J}$, we say that {\it $A$ is row admissible} (resp. {\it column admissible}) if $A$ is row $k$-admissible (resp. column $l$-admissible) for all $k\in J^\circ$ (resp. $l\in I^\circ$).
+Note that if $I$ (resp. $J$) is a finite set, then $A$ is always row (resp. column) admissible.
 Lemma \ref{commutativity} implies the following immediately.